Kylejeong2/VEST-ai-pr-reviewer/README.md

 ### Environment variables

-- `GITHUB_TOKEN`: This should already be available to the GitHub Action environment.
+- `OFFICIAL_GITHUB_TOKEN`: This should already be available to the GitHub Action environment.
 This is used to add comments to the pull request.
 - `ANTHROPIC_API_KEY`: use this to authenticate with Anthropic's Claude API.
 You can get one [here](https://console.anthropic.com/).
 Please add this key to your GitHub Action secrets.